Juan de Fuca: Controversy

-Finally, in 1859, an American researcher, with the help of the U.S. Consul in the Ionian Islands, was able to demonstrate not only that De Fuca had lived but also that his family and history were well known on the islands.
-While we may never know the exact truths that lay behind the account published by Lok, it must be considered unlikely that the man himself was fictional.
+In 1859, an American researcher, with the help of the U.S. Consul in the Ionian Islands, was able to demonstrate not only that De Fuca had lived but also that his family and history were well-known on the islands.
+In 2003, Samuel Bawlf posited that "Fuca's story was nothing more than a fabrication designed to extract money from the English government".
+According to Bawlf, De Fuca story's would have in fact been based on Francis Drake's 1579 exploration of the Northwest Passage at its western end.
+De Fuca would have learnt about the strait from a pilot named Morera, who was part of the Drake expedition.
+Morera miraculously returned on his own before getting arrested by the Spanish.

 Legacy

 When the English captain Charles William Barkley, sailing the Imperial Eagle in 1787, (re)discovered the strait De Fuca had described, he renamed it the Strait of Juan de Fuca.

-The Juan de Fuca Ridge and the Juan de Fuca Plate, a tectonic plate underlying much of the coastline he explored, is named for the Strait of Juan de Fuca.

-Juan de Fuca Provincial Park on Vancouver Island's West Coast is named for the strait, as is the hiking trail of the same name.
+The Juan de Fuca Ridge and the Juan de Fuca Plate, a tectonic plate underlying much of the coastline he explored, are in turn named for the Strait of Juan de Fuca.
+Juan de Fuca Provincial Park on Vancouver Island's West Coast is also named for the strait, as is the hiking trail of the same name.